squigglesdev/VexLoader/GETTING_STARTED.md

         pass
 ```

-These functions share an argument; the minecraft process.
-The `tick` function also takes an extra argument; the current tick number.
+These methods share an argument; the minecraft process.
+The `tick` method also takes an extra argument; the current tick number.

 ## Creating commands

 To create a command, you need to register it.
-You can do this in the `onLoad` function:
+You can do this in the `onLoad` method:

 ```python
 class MyPlugin:
     def onLoad(self, process):
         self.myExampleCommand = process.registerCommand('examplecommand', 'ExamplePlugin')
 ```
-The `MinecraftProcess.registerCommand` function takes two arguments; the command name and the plugin name.
+The `MinecraftProcess.registerCommand` method takes two arguments; the command name and the plugin name.
 The command name is the name that the user will type in chat to execute the command.
 The plugin name is the name of your plugin.
 This is used to identify which plugin the command belongs to.
-The function returns the command name, which you can store in a variable if you want.
+The method returns the command name, which you can store in a variable if you want.

-To handle recieving commands, you need to create a function called `recieveCommand`.
-This function takes two arguments; the minecraft process and the command:
+To handle recieving commands, you need to create a method called `recieveCommand`.
+This method takes two arguments; the minecraft process and the command:

 ```python
 class MyPlugin: